 You can also use this tool for PPC research by identifying the keywords where your competitor is ranking highly, but there is little to no advertising competition.
 These keywords could be a great test to try to take away some of their traffic with an ad campaign.

 Comparing Your Domain's Keywords to Competitors

 To get started, simply enter the names of the domains that you want to compare.
 To identify your top competitors, use the Organic Research Competitors report or Advertising Research Competitors to identify domains with similar keyword rankings.

-The tool will also automatically list some top competitors in the drop-down below the competitor fields after you enter your domain name.
+After entering your domain name, the tool will automatically list some top competitors in the drop-down below the competitor fields.

 You can also specify an exact URL, subdomain, or subfolder in one of these fields to compare keywords on a more granular level.